 Our Zodiac MilPro FC-470 was sponsored by Zodiac in 2013, and has been an integral part of many of our successful fishery campaigns.
 These amazing vessels have been the backbone asset of many maritime special operations units, largely because they have so many advantages over conventional craft.
 Firstly, they are extremely safe, with a total of 8 compartments that can be inflated quickly from one point (in our case a dive bottle).
 They have a small radar signature, and can generally infil and exfil an area without being detected.
-They are easily concealed on a beach, and can also be sunk and re-floated as seen in the video above (we’ve yet to do this).
+They are easily concealed on a beach, and can also be sunk and re-floated in what’s called an underwater cache.
 They are small and light, and can be transported around on a pickup or the back of a decent car.
 They can fit inside a moderate sized helicopter, or deployed out the rear of a C130 Hercules while flying.
 Finally they are robust.
 Our team literally destroyed a cheap Zodiac knock-off in a single 3-month period running patrols in the Philippines, and yet our original Zodiac FC-470 is still going strong.
 Our Zodiac remains one of the assets on the Modoc, and we use this in both training operations of local units, as well as selected fishery patrols.

 We still regularly charter or borrow local fishing vessels.
 The main advantage is such vessels can be very low profile.
 Fishermen (legal or otherwise) seeing us assume we’re just another fishing vessel.
 It allows us to move seamlessly through waters determining which vessels are likely illegal, and then boarding only those really worthy of further inspection.
 Normally we charter the local vessels, however the one above was in fact a confiscated vessel where the fishermen were flown back to their home country, and the local authorities gave us permission to deploy it on joint patrols for a limited period.